-What documents should I submit for self-employed members of my household?
+What documents should I submit for Means Testing?

-Applicants are advised, where there are members of your household who are self-employed, you will be required to submit a letter signed by the income earners.
+Applicants are advised, where there are members of your household who are self-employed, you are required to submit a sworn affidavit with regard to income declaration, an Audited Statement of Gross Income, an a letter signed by the income earners.
 The content of the letter should be as follows:

 Full name of income earner

 Amount (TT$) earned by income earner per month

 A copy of an official signed letter or slip stating explicitly the amount in pension which the household member receives per month is required fir this source of income.

 The letter should be issued from the Ministry of Finance, Treasury Division, Ministry of Social Development and Family Services (MSDFS) or organization from which the pension was granted.